 What Is Safflower Oil?

-One of the world’s oldest crops, safflower has a history that goes back 4,000 years ago in ancient Egypt.
-While the initial evolution of growing safflower oil commercially began in the Great Plains in 1925, its large-scale production was not in full swing until the 1950s.
+One of the world's oldest crops, safflower has a history that goes back 4,000 years to ancient Egypt.
+While the initial evolution of growing safflower oil commercially began in the U.S. Great Plains in 1925, its large-scale production was not in full swing until the 1950s.

 India is currently the largest leading commercial producer of safflower oil worldwide, followed closely by California in the United States and Mexico.
-Western states such as North Dakota and South Dakota, Montana, Idaho, Colorado, Arizona, and Nebraska also produce substantial amount of safflower, but on a rather small acreage.
+Western states such as North Dakota and South Dakota, Montana, Idaho, Colorado, Arizona and Nebraska also produce substantial amounts of safflower, but on a rather small acreage.

 Uses of Safflower Oil